Shenzhoupterus: Classification

 Lü and colleagues, who described and named Shenzhoupterus in 2008, performed a phylogenetic analysis and found that their new genus formed a distinct clade of azhdarchoids with Chaoyangopterus, Eoazhdarcho, Eopteranodon, and Jidapterus, which they named Chaoyangopteridae.
 The type species is S. chaoyangensis.

 Below are two cladograms showing the phylogenetic placement of Shenzhoupterus within the group Azhdarchoidea.
 The one on the left is a topology by Felipe Pinheiro and colleagues in 2011.
 In their phylogenetic analysis, they recovered Shenzhoupterus within the family Tapejaridae, more specifically within a subfamily called Chaoyangopterinae, sister taxon to both Jidapterus and Chaoyangopterus.
 The cladogram on the right is a different topology, recovered by Alexander Kellner and colleagues in 2019.
 Unlike the analysis by Pinheiro and colleagues, the analysis by Kellner and colleagues did not recover Shenzhoupterus within the Tapejaridae, but instead recovered it within the family Chaoyangopteridae, still the sister taxon to both Jidapterus and Chaoyangopterus, though.
 Chaoyangopteridae was in turn found as the sister taxon of the family Azhdarchidae, both within the clade Azhdarchoidea.

 Topology 1: Pinheiro and colleagues (2011).

 Topology 2: Kellner and colleagues (2019).

+In 2023, Ji et al. described a chaoyangopterid specimen as a new species of Shenzhoupterus, S. sanyainus.
+However, a publication later that year transferred that species to the new genus Meilifeilong, using the new combination M. sanyainus.